 - Annual social functions for employees provided the total cost of all events in a tax year.

 Most contracts of employment specify a probation period of twelve months.
 The Unfair Dismissals Acts do not apply until an employee has worked for twelve months, so during the probation period the employee may be dismissed at will subject to rules on fair procedures and wrongful dismissal.

-Employees do not have a statutory entitlement to overtime payments for hours worked in excess of their normal weekly working hours, but they may have a contractual entitlement to such payments.
+Employees do not have a statutory entitlement to overtime payments for hours worked more than their normal weekly working hours, but they may have a contractual entitlement to such payments.
 Certain limited categories of employees, such as catering workers and workers in certain manufacturing sectors, are covered by national agreements that contain provisions regarding the rate of overtime pay.
-Employers obligated to pay additional compensation to employees for work on Sundays.
+Employers are obligated to pay additional compensation to employees for work on Sundays.
 This compensation may take the form of increased pay, provision of an allowance, or time off in lieu thereof.
-Generally, where offered under contract, overtime is paid at time and one-quarter for hours worked during the normal working week (Monday to Friday), at time and one-half for Saturday work, and at double-time for Sundays or public holidays.
+Generally, offered under contract, overtime is paid at time and one-quarter for hours worked during the normal working week (Monday to Friday), at time and one-half for Saturday work, and at double-time for Sundays or public holidays.